Javascript is not enabled.

 • Pick the best Part D or Medicare Advantage plan each year.

-• Appeal a denied claim.
+• Appeal a denied claim or prior authorization request.

-• Qualify for financial assistance.
+• Apply for financial assistance.

 But your knowledge about Medicare shouldn’t end there.
-Here are a dozen tips for getting the best coverage for your loved one’s growing health care needs.
+Here are a dozen tips for getting the best coverage for your loved one’s health care needs.

 1. Make sure Medicare has permission to talk with you